 Only 2.6 percent of higher education institutions currently offer a MOOC, with 10 percent planning to add them.
 The study found that the majority of schools—55 percent—remain undecided on whether to add MOOCs or not.
 Babson's research also found that institutions with existing online courses and programs make up the majority of schools planning to offer MOOCs.

 Number of Online Students Grows

-Although enrollment at traditional brick-and-mortar schools has slowed down, the number of online students
+Although enrollment at traditional brick-and-mortar schools has slowed down, the number of online students is still growing.

 The Babson survey revealed that online enrollees have increased by 9.3 percent.
 As of Fall 2011, more than 6.7 million post-secondary students have taken an online course—roughly one-third of all post-secondary students.

 Other survey highlights include: